DWdapengwang/h2o-training-book/hands-on_training/r_with_h2o.md

 ### Summarize the 2013 update of the UCI Adult Data Set

-As mentioned above, an R proxy object to an H2O data set implements several methods commonly associated with R `data.frame` objects including the `summary` function to obtain column-level summaries and the `dim` function to get the row and column count
+As mentioned above, an R proxy object to an H2O data set implements several methods commonly associated with R `data.frame` objects including the `summary` function to obtain column-level summaries and the `dim` function to get the row and column count.

     summary(adult_2013)
     dim(adult_2013)